Linnich: Economy

 Linnich is the home of SIG Combibloc, the specialist for aseptic carton packaging.

 On the same Industrial site Gascogne Laminates Germany is producing laminates packaging for the pharmaceutical industry.

 Town twinnings

 Since 1974, Linnich is twinned with the French town of Lesquin in the Nord département.

 Transportation

-Linnich has no direct connections to German Autobahns, but the exits Erkelenz-Süd of the BAB 46, Titz, Jülich-Koslar or Aldenhoven of the BAB 44 can be used.
+Linnich has no direct connections to German Autobahns, but the exits Erkelenz-Süd of the BAB 46, Titz, Jülich-Ost or Aldenhoven of the BAB 44 can be used.

 Linnich is connected to the Rurtalbahn since 2002, and has one station near the SIG-factory and one in the suburb Tetz.